 SpeedAngle Data Logger and Lap Timer with Lean Angle Measurement

-New Model Released late 2018 with GPS+GLONASS!
+New Model Released early 2020 with GPS+GLONASS!
 So small yet so powerful [Master the Art of Cornering]

 Used by Yamaha Racing Team, Team Honda Racing, Cube Racing + many more top Australian Riders.